simjunheng/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Add a note to a person**
+**Use case: Add a strength to a person**

 **MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
-1. User requests to add a note to a person
+3. User requests to add a strength to a person
-2. Coach2K22 shows the new details of the person
+4. Coach2K22 shows the new details of the person

     Use case ends.

 **Extensions**

-* 1a.
-The list is empty.
+* 2a.
+The person list is empty.

-    * 1a1.
+    * 2a1.
 Coach2K22 shows an error message.

       Use case ends.

-* 1b.
+* 3a.
 The given list index cannot be found in Coach2K22.

-    * 1b1.
+    * 3a1.
 Coach2K22 shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1c.
-The note provided is an empty string.
+* 3b.
+The strength provided is an empty string.

-    * 1c1.
+    * 3b1.
 Coach2K22 shows an error message.

+      Use case resumes at step 2.

+**Use case: Add a weakness to a person**

+**MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
+3. User requests to add a weakness to a person
+4. Coach2K22 shows the new details of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The person list is empty.

+    * 2a1.
+Coach2K22 shows an error message.

+      Use case ends.

+* 3a.
+The given list index cannot be found in Coach2K22.

+    * 3a1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The weakness provided is an empty string.

+    * 3b1.
+Coach2K22 shows an error message.

       Use case resumes at step 1.

-**Use case: Delete a note from a person**
+**Use case: Add a miscellaneous note to a person**

 **MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
-1. User requests to delete a note for a person
+3. User requests to add a miscellaneous note to a person
-2. Coach2K22 shows the new details of the person
+4. Coach2K22 shows the new details of the person

     Use case ends.

 **Extensions**

-* 1a.
-The list is empty.
+* 2a.
+The person list is empty.

-    * 1a1.
+    * 2a1.
 Coach2K22 shows an error message.

       Use case ends.

+* 3a.
+The given list index cannot be found in Coach2K22.

+    * 3a1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The miscellaneous note provided is an empty string.

+    * 3b1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a strength from a person**

+**MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
+3. User requests to delete a strength for a person
+4. Coach2K22 shows the new details of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The person list is empty.

+    * 2a1.
+Coach2K22 shows an error message.

+      Use case ends.

-* 1b.
+* 3a.
 The given list index is invalid.

-    * 1b1.
+    * 3a1.
 Coach2K22 shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1c.
-Notes have not been assigned to the person.
+* 3b.
+Strengths have not been assigned to the person.

-    * 1c1.
+    * 3b1.
 Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given strength index is invalid.

+    * 3c1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a weakness from a person**

+**MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
+3. User requests to delete a weakness for a person
+4. Coach2K22 shows the new details of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The person list is empty.

+    * 2a1.
+Coach2K22 shows an error message.

+      Use case ends.

+* 3a.
+The given list index is invalid.

+    * 3a1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3b.
+Weaknesses have not been assigned to the person.

+    * 3b1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given weakness index is invalid.

+    * 3c1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a miscellaneous note from a person**

+**MSS**

+1. User requests to list persons
+2. Coach2K22 shows a list of persons
+3. User requests to delete a miscellaneous  note for a person
+4. Coach2K22 shows the new details of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The person list is empty.

+    * 2a1.
+Coach2K22 shows an error message.

+      Use case ends.

+* 3a.
+The given list index is invalid.

+    * 3a1.
+Coach2K22 shows an error message.

+      Use case resumes at step 2.

+* 3b.
+Miscellaneous notes have not been assigned to the person.

+    * 3b1.
+Coach2K22 shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1d.
+* 3c.
 The given note index is invalid.

-    * 1d1.
+    * 3c1.
 Coach2K22 shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 **Use case: Find persons by name or tag**

 **MSS**